Karthik-S-Salian/nmamitloop/src/content/notes/dbms/lab/student.md

 order by A.title;

-select * from BOOKADAPTION

-                    select course,COUNT(bookISBN)
-					from BOOKADAPTION
-					group by course
-					having
-					count(bookISBN)>=2

--
-select * from COURSE
-select * from BOOKADAPTION
--2.
+--2.
 List any department that has all its
 --adopted books published by a specific publisher.

-select * from COURSE
-select * from BOOKADAPTION

 select distinct(C.dept)